strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .6 =
+* ENHANCEMENT: Support for same billing & shipping address when using the Add PayPal Express Option at Checkout and Pay By Check add-ons

 = .5 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.